Written by Nathalie Daudet

 The Connection Between Ovulation and Basal Body Temperature

 The rise and fall of hormones each cycle is what makes charting your cycle so fun and fascinating.
-Your cycle begins on day 1, which is the first day of full bleeding.
-At the beginning of your cycle at menstruation, hormone levels are very low, and they only begin to climb as ovulation approaches.
+Cycle day one is the first day of full bleeding.
+At menstruation (the beginning of your cycle), hormone levels are very low, and they only begin to climb as ovulation approaches.
 Leading up to ovulation (or the time that an egg is released), estrogen reaches its peak, triggering luteinising hormone to release the egg.